Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 ## Use cases of both authentication schemes

 Figure 1 shows a use case describing the components of the classic identity recognition method with asymmetry in the authentication process [RFC6749].
 A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/1_Asymmetric-depiction.svg).
 The scenario depicted represents a resource owner who needs to retrieve a resource from the service provider.
 The identity provider MUST verify the identity of the resource owner before accessing the resource server.
+Review the links.

                       ┌───────────┐
                       │Identity   │